cloud66/help-old/_posts/web-server/2012-01-28-passenger-enterprise.md

 1. Place your `passenger-enterprise-license` file into your .cloud66 folder, which in turn is located in the root of your repository.

-2. Add a `PASSENGER_ENTERPRISE_DOWNLOAD_TOKEN` [environment variable](#) which contains the value of your Passenger Enterprise download token.
+2. Add a `PASSENGER_ENTERPRISE_DOWNLOAD_TOKEN` [environment variable](/deployment/env-vars.html) which contains the value of your Passenger Enterprise download token.

 If both these conditions are met, any Passenger-based server is deployed with the Enterprise edition installed.
 Ensure that Passenger Enterprise is displayed in the _About your app_ section of your analysis before deploying.

 <div class="notice">
     <h3>Important</h3>
     <p>We recommend that you choose Passenger Enterprise as your web server at the time of initial build of the stack.
-If you already have a stack, please <a href="/stack-features/horizontal-scaling.html">scale up</a> to a new application server and scale down the old one to add Passenger Enterprise.</p>
+If you already have a stack, please <a href="/deployment/scaling.html">scale up</a> to a new application server and scale down the old one to add Passenger Enterprise.</p>
 </div>